cpp-tutor/dbasic/README.md

 Ultimately support for all of the early Dartmouth BASICs (First thru Sixth) is envisaged; there is a compiler switch to turn functionality on and off (`./dbasic 1` enables only First Edition keywords, for example).
 The complete set of keywords up to Basic The Fourth (1968) are available; the current focus is on improving the quality of the code supporting this Edition.

-* 2022/03/03: Tag 0.10.1 (hopefully complete) implementation of Basic The First (May 1964)

-* 2022/05/02: Tag 0.20.1 (hopefully complete) implementation of Basic The Second (October 1964, originally known as CARDBASIC).

-* 2022/05/15: Tag 0.30.1 (hopefully complete) implementation of Basic The Third (1966)

-* 2022/06/09: Tag 0.40.1 (almost complete pending code and specification review) implementation of Basic The Fourth (1968)
+* 2023/07/11: Tag 0.90.0 (WIP) implementation of Basic The Fourth (some matrix operations not implemented in LLVM yet)

-* 2022/06/11: Tag 0.40.2 (bug fixes and feature improvements) Basic The Fourth update

-* 2023/07/01: Tag 0.40.3 (bug fixes and code improvements) Basic The Fourth update

 ## Bugs

 Please do report bugs, together with correct or incorrect BASIC input files.
+Note that string DATA is not supported under Linux, and there are issues with code reachability errors.
 I would recommend testing against the latest release or master branch, even if an earlier BASIC Edition is being used, as bugs will have been fixed while new features are being added.